apache/ofbiz-framework/README.md

 #### Create a custom component in hot-deploy

+Create a new custom component.
+The following project parameters are passed:

+- componentName: mandatory
+- componentResourceName: optional, default is the value of componentName
+- webappName: optional, default is the value of componentName
+- basePermission: optional, default is the UPPERCASE value of componentName

+`gradlew createComponent -PcomponentName=Custom`

-`gradlew createComponent -PcomponentName=Custom -PcomponentResourceName=Custom -PwebappName=customweb -PbasePermission=OFBTOOLS,CUSTOM_SECURITY`
+`gradlew createComponent -PcomponentName=Custom -PcomponentResourceName=Custom -PwebappName=customweb -PbasePermission=MYSECURITY`

 #### Create an admin user account